Challenge your kids to an engineering project by building the Eiffel Tower using newspapers!

 Here you can clearly see the various sizes of the paper when you roll it in different ways.

-Constructing the Tower
+Making the Eiffel Tower

 Time to get building!

 We constructed the base first.
 For this, we attached two medium tubes to a small tube (at the top) using staples.
 We then folded a long tube to use at the arched support at the bottom and stapled it at the bottom of the medium tubes (so basically at the ground).